 - Following this step use entire batter including the colored batter to get a plate full of colorful boondi.

-- Clean the perforated ladle with the help of a piece of cloth after making of each batch of Boondi.
+- Clean the perforated ladle with the help of a piece of cloth after making each batch of Boondi.

 Making of "Darbesh":